chaosim/Talk/README.md

 Talk
 ====

-Talk is a programming language with one defining feature: functions accept arguments at any place not just at the end.
+Talk is a programming language with one distinctive feature: functions accept arguments at any place not just at the end.
+While most languages require you to declare functions this way:

+    FunctionName(argument1, argument2)

-While in most languages you call functions like this:
+In Talk you can do it like this:

-    functionName(argument1, argument2)
+    (argument1)FunctionName(argument2)

+###But what's the point?###
+Consider a function that takes a list of integers and returns the first N items greater than a certain integer T. In most languages, you write it like this:

+    GetFirstGreaterThan(N, intList, T)

+You might choose a different name, but without additional comments or a peek inside the implementation, it is hard to make sense of what this function does.

+Talk, on the other hand, lets you declare the same function this way:

+    GetFirst(N)ItemsIn(intList)GreaterThan(T)

+This declaration is so clear and direct you don't need any comments.
+It reads like comment itself.

+###Aparenthesia###
-Talk lets you declare them so that can be called like this:
+Talk makes parenthesis optional in function invocations (just as Ruby does).
+While you can call the above function like this:

-    (argument1)functionName(argument2)

-Or, to given an example, like this:
+    GetFirst(2)ItemsIn([2, 5, 1, 8, 0, 6, 3])GreaterThan(5)

+it's so much easier on the eye when you let go of the parenthesis:

-    GetFirst(2)ItemsIn(12, 2, 8, 33, 9)GreaterThan(10)
+    GetFirst 2 ItemsIn [12, 2, 8, 33, 9] GreaterThan 10

-This unusual syntax, I believe, can enable programs that are highly readable and expressive.
+###Exploding
+As you can see, this call is starting to look a lot like an English sentence.
 Talk is currently a work in progress.

 ####Some design ideas####